grepsuzette/deputy_redis/README.md

 ioredis v5 minimal bindings for [Haxe](https://haxe.org) (current target: node) with [tink_core](https://haxe.org/haxetink/tink_core) promises

-a totally minimal version with just the in-memory key-value for now
+a totally minimal version with partial support

 See API, in case you need to bind more functions, at https://luin.github.io/ioredis/classes/Redis.html